2024 Solar Incentives Guide for Bexley, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 The phrase "solar incentives" covers a wide range of financial incentives put in place to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
 Incentives may include things like discounts, cash back or monthly utility bill credits.
-Some incentives are offered federally, while others are offered by the Ohio government or your specific utility company, county or municipality.
-Categories of solar incentives include:
+Some incentives are offered federally, while others are offered by the Ohio government or your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

 • Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives may be available to you if the solar system on your home produces over a specified (typically small) amount of electricity.
 Performance-based incentives are typically handled by the state government.
 You can sell your SRECs to your utility company or other buyers, and the money you make is usually considered part of your taxable income.